 All other things being equal, the longer the finished video, the more it will cost.
 One of the most basic things you can do to control costs and maximize value is therefore to control the length of your script; or in other words, fit it into the amount of time you have budgeted.

-Don't count any visuals that happen on screen during dialog or voiceover but do count visuals that happen without accompanying audio or voiceover.
+Don't count any visuals that happen on screen during dialogue or voiceover but do count visuals that happen without accompanying audio or voiceover.
 You don't have to get your timing down to the exact second, but again, considering you're paying thousands of dollars per minute, being even one minute over has serious cost implications.

-3. Stick to the plot
+3. Stick to the plot.

 Every training script you write should have one clear and specific learning objective.
 Anything that distracts or detracts from that purpose should be ruthlessly cut from the script.